 Is there an inner voice urging you to escape the mundane professional life, the grunts of your boss?
-Is your mind innovative enough to brainstorm ideas and transform it as a business idea?
-Are you willing to be bold enough to choose the path less traveled when the two paths of business and job diverge in the woods of professional life?
+Is your mind innovative enough to brainstorm ideas and transform them into successful businesses?
+Are you willing to be bold enough to choose the path less travelled when the two paths of business and job diverge in the woods of professional life?

 If so, have a look at the article and hack the quick steps to set off your start-up idea.

 Ideating a solution for an existing problem statement is simply not enough for starting a business.
 Know the risks and hurdles that you may have to encounter on your journey.
 Take a bold leap, but before that, take a look.

 - The first year of your startup requires dedication and efforts to chalk out your business strategies and strive towards sustainability

 - In an era of consumerism and cut-throat competition, cash flow is a major hurdle

 - Tax is one of the top issues